The Best Noodles For Pho – Essential Guide

 Slow Cooker:

 1. Turn the heat up to high and let the broth simmer for 6-8 hours.
-It is possible to add additional water in the next 4 hours to ensure that it doesn’t evaporate completely.
+It is possible to add additional water in the next four hours to ensure that it doesn’t evaporate completely.

 2. Strain the broth, and then season it with pepper and salt to your preference.
 If the broth is thick, don’t hesitate to reduce it a little by adding hot water.